Politics of Piedmont

-The politics of Piedmont, a region of Italy, takes place in a framework of a presidential system of representative democracy, whereby the president of Piedmont is the head of government, and of a pluriform multi-party system.
+The politics of Piedmont, a region of Italy, takes place in the framework of an "anomalous presidential" representative democracy or prime-ministerial system with an executive presidency, whereby the president of Piedmont is the head of government, and of a pluriform multi-party system.
 Executive power is exercised by the regional government.
 Legislative power is vested in both the government and the Regional Council of Piedmont.

 Executive branch

 The Regional Government (Giunta Regionale) is presided by the President of the Region (Presidente della Regione), who is elected for a five-year term and is composed by the President and the Ministers, who are currently 14, including a Vice President (Vice Presidente).